Affirmative Action vs. Affirmative Information

+This section presents general statistical results applicable to settings in which applicants are screened for opportunities.
+We begin with the usual observation that uncertainty affects predictions of applicant ability via regression toward the mean.
+We show how the effect varies across groups of applicants when i) average abilities differ by group and ii) the data guiding predictions is correlated with group membership.
+Equally-qualified individuals from different groups can then be expected to have different predicted abilities.
+We identify necessary conditions to ensure that equally-qualified individuals from different groups are accepted at equal rates: either applicants from the lower-average groups must be screened with greater accuracy or they must be over-represented among acceptances.
+At least one of these conditions must be met to achieve equal opportunity in practice.

-Consider a setting where loan applicants each have some repayment ability $A$, and applicants with $A>0$ are ``creditworthy" and would repay a loan if granted one.
-A lender seeks to estimate $A$ using financial data $X$ available about the applicants.
-At no point does the lender observe protected group membership $G$.
-However, the data $X$ does explain the variation in repayment ability across those groups.
-In particular we assume $A$ and $G$ are mean independent given $X$\footnote{This is implied by the stronger condition $(A \perp G) | X$.}, so $\bb E [A | X, G] = \bb E [A| X]$.
-The lender estimates $\bb E [A|X]$ in the model
+Consider applicants each with ability $A$.
+The applicants belong to groups $G\ \in \{ L, H\}$ that differ in average ability, so that $\mu_L < \mu_H$ where $\mu_G \equiv \mathbb{{E}}[A|G]$.
+A decision-maker seeks to estimate $A$ using available applicant data $X$.
+At no point does the decision-maker observe protected group membership $G$.
+However, the data $X$ may be correlated with group membership.
+The decision-maker estimates the conditional expectation function (CEF) $\bb E [A|X]$ in the model